PharmaLedger-IMI/blockchain2-demo/README.md

 * an AWS account (We have created an AWS account for the PoC, please contact to get the `AWS Access Key ID` and `AWS Secret Access Key` in case you need)
 * a configured AWS CLI: In order for Terraform to run operations on your behalf, you must install and configure the AWS CLI tool.
 To install the AWS CLI, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) or choose a package manager based on your operating system.
 * AWS IAM Authenticator: To install follow [these instructions](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)
+* A Kubernetes cluster with Kubernetes v1.15
 * `kubectl`: To install follow [these instructions](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)
 * `wget` (required for the terraform `eks` module): Install based on you OS
-* A Kubernetes cluster with Kubernetes v1.15
+* `helm`: The package manager for Kubernetes
 * A Quorum / Ethereum network deployed in the Kubernetes cluster

 After you've installed the AWS CLI, configure it by running aws configure.
 When prompted, enter your AWS Access Key ID, Secret Access Key, region and output format.